luc-constantin/Convert-JPG-PNG-to-WebP-Wordpress-free-Plugin/README.md

 ## As a WordPress developer myself I deeply invested in pushing the boundaries of website performance and visual quality, I'm excited to bring you a plugin that's set to redefine image handling in WordPress.

-### Crafted with the latest WordPress technologies in my mimd, _Convert JPG PNG to WebP_ plugin is meticulously designed to boost your site's speed and efficiency.
+### Crafted with the latest WordPress technologies in my mind, _Convert JPG PNG to WebP_ plugin is meticulously designed to boost your site's speed and efficiency.
 It effortlessly converts PNG and JPG images into the advanced WebP format, ensuring your website stays at the forefront of performance and optimization.

 #### Key Features:
 - **State-of-the-Art Conversion**: Leveraging the latest WordPress technologies, it automatically converts PNG and JPG images to WebP upon upload.